A guide to walking across the Brooklyn Bridge

 When to do the walk

 Going early on weekends (before 9 or 10 a.m.) is probably the best time to avoid crowds.
 You can also go later in the evening like after 9 p.m.
-There will still be a lot of people after dark, and it’s perfectly safe.
-Avoid rush hours during the week because commuters use the bridge to go to and from work.
-If you want to go midweek, go before rush hour (like 6 a.m.), midday, or after the rush (8 p.m. or later).
+There will still be plenty of people after dark, and it’s perfectly safe.
+Avoid rush hours during the week if possible.
+If you want to go midweek, go before rush hour (like 6 or 7 a.m.), midday, or after the rush (8 p.m. or later).